justin-theodorus/ai-customer-support-bot/README.md

     └── utils.ts                   # Shared utilities
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📝 License

 This project is licensed under the MIT License.

-## 🆘 Support

-For technical issues or questions:
-1. Review API endpoint responses at `/api/chat` and `/api/search`
-2. Check the browser console for detailed error messages
-3. Ensure all environment variables are properly configured

----

 Built with ❤️ using Next.js, OpenAI, and Pinecone